Nitrokey/nitrokey-documentation/nethsm/openssl.rst

 .. warning::
-  Trying to retrieve the private key will crash, this is normal.
+  Trying to retrieve the private key will crash OpenSSL.
+This is normal because private keys cannot be extracted from a NetHSM.
 You may want to retrieve the public key instead (see example below).

 Engine
 ------